Collectible / Gold and Silver State Sales Taxes in South Carolina

 South Carolina Laws and Regulations

 The State of South Carolina requires the collection of sales taxes on certain products sold by Silver.com and delivered to a South Carolina address.
-These taxes must be collected on copper products; accessory items; and processed items.
+These taxes must be collected on (1) copper or palladium products; (2) any coins that are not, or previously were not, used as legal tender in the United States or any other jurisdiction; (3) accessory items; and (4) processed items.
 All other products sold by Silver.com are exempt from these taxes.

 The following definitions apply to products on which taxes must be collected in South Carolina: